Mark 12:29 And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord:

 Jeremiah 23:16-17 Thus says the LORD of hosts, “Do not listen to the words of the prophets who are prophesying to you.
 They are leading you into futility; They speak a vision of their own imagination, Not from the mouth of the LORD.
 “They keep saying to those who despise Me, ‘The LORD has said, “You will have peace”’; And as for everyone who walks in the stubbornness of his own heart, They say, ‘Calamity will not come upon you.’

-all religions are good, all religions are equally relevant, all religions teach truth, all religions are equal, and anyone who does not agree with these ideas is a religious bigot.
+Big Lie: freedom of religion means all religions lead to god, all religions are good, all religions are equally relevant, all religions teach truth, all religions are equal, and anyone who does not agree with these ideas is a religious bigot.

-I was talking to a business associate and I said, “We have to be careful we don’t fall for the big lies that the world would have us believe.”
+A number of years ago, I was talking to a business associate and I said, “We have to be careful we don’t fall for the big lies that the world would have us believe.”
 “What do you mean by big lies?” he asked.
 “Everything is okay in moderation” I replied.
 “Well, I believe that everything is okay in moderation” he said.
 An intense discussion followed and it soon became clear that he could not win.
 Knowing that carrying his logic to it’s end would stop him quickly … I said, “ okay, how about a little bit of cocaine” To my surprise he replied, “I know people who use cocaine in moderation and it doesn’t seem to hurt them” this led to more serious debate and I soon tired of his foolishness, I asked, “How about a little bit of child molestation?”
 Clearly defeated ... he finally said, “I see what you mean.”

 I’m sorry to say that this same friend recently emailed me and asked me not to send him any posts with spiritual content.
 This saddens me, because he is one of the people that I was hoping would see the truth in my posts.
 But, I can assure you that the reason he doesn’t want my posts is not because he doesn’t think that they are true … but rather because he doesn’t want truthful input that contradicts what he wants to be true.
 He's basically saying don't confuse me with the truth.
 This may be hard to understand, but I respect my agnostic friend for being honest with me, more than some others who say what they think I want to hear.

-and asked me, “Would you vote for Romney?”
+Now twenty five years later, this same friend told me that he likes Mitt Romney for the next president and asked me, “Would you vote for Romney?”
 I said, “I can’t say for sure, but I think he might make a good candidate.”
 “But, what about the fact that he is a Mormon, wouldn’t that stop you?”
 Are Mormons, Christians?
 Some of the best people I know are Mormons, he said.”
 I explained to him that a person’s religion was not the deciding factor in who I would vote for in an election.
 I pointed out Carter and Obama as examples of Christians that I did not vote for.
 Knowing this was a safe discussion for him, my friend pressed on.
 But Bob, You didn’t answer my question, “Are Mormons Christians?
 Knowing my friend, I asked, “Do you want the long or the short answer?”
 The short one.” he said.
 First, I explained that it is not for me to decide who is or is not a Christian … only God knows that for sure.
 Next, I pointed out that Mormonism is a polytheistic religion (many gods) and Christianity is monotheistic (one and only one God).
 Christianity teaches that all gods other than the God of the Bible are false gods.
 From a Biblical Christian’s viewpoint, some Mormon positions are false beliefs.
 Many religions falsely claim to be Christian, or lead followers to live Christian principles, but on key Biblical teachings, they are not Christian.
 The Bible identifies their teachings as heresy.
 These religions often lead people that are sincerely trying to have a relationship with god in the wrong direction.
 A person could have been led astray by one of these religions, but still have trusted their life to Christ and rejected these false teachings.
 While at the same time remained tied to the church by family or for other reasons.
 For these religions to call themselves Christian is miss-leading and fraudulent.
 Mormons are Mormons and many are great people but the religion is not Christian any more than Muslims are Christians.
 Unfortunately, being “some of the best people I know” does not mean we are Christians.

 On fox News Sunday,Chris Wallace interviewed Joel Osteen, Pastor of Lakewood Church on the same subject.
 Here is how the conversation went: